-- O.1 Create a 'semi-rural style village' that respects and integrates with the character of the existing Glossodia Village whilst reflecting contemporary urban design and architecture principles. - O.2 Streetscapes are designed to reflect a green 'leafy' feel. - O.3 Ensure adequate opportunity for trees within front setbacks and between houses on R5 zoned lots to create a more open and green character.
+- O.1 Create a 'semi-rural style village' that respects and integrates with the character of the existing Glossodia Village whilst reflecting contemporary urban design and architecture principles. - O.2 Streetscapes are designed to complement the semi-rural character of the site and retain existing local native trees and other native species where feasible to reflect a green 'leafy' feel. - O.3 Seek opportunity for existing native trees to be retained where feasible within front setbacks and between houses on R5 zoned lots to create a more open and greener character.